-- NOTE: Avoid aiming water flow from a hose or spray from high-pressure washing equipment into any appliance intake, as damage or difficulty in operating appliances may occur. - After washing the coach, carefully inspect sealant around window frames, vents, and any other joints that may have loosened or separated.
-See "Sealants - Inspection and General Information" at the beginning of this section for details.
+- Wash with cool water out of direct sunlight using a quality automotive detergent.
+Never wash the vehicle in direct sunlight or while the vehicle surface is hot. - Be careful when using pressure-type washers to avoid loosening exterior decals or sealants. - NOTE: Avoid aiming water flow from a hose or spray from high-pressure washing equipment into any appliance intake because damage or difficulty in operating appliances may occur. - Commercial vehicle wash facilities should be avoided.
+Revolving brushes, "soaking" solutions, and high-pressure water spray may damage sealants, decals, and appliques. - Pressure-sensitive appliques or decals on your coach require very little maintenance, but should be treated like any painted surface on your vehicle.
+Wash with mild soap and water and rinse thoroughly.
+See "Exterior Graphic Care" for details. - After washing the coach, carefully inspect sealant around window frames and vents and any other joints that may have loosened or separated.
+See "Sealants Inspection and General Information" at the beginning of this section for details.